-Thus equations (15, 15a) become a formulation of a linear problem with T unknown vectors, which can be solved using LU decomposition or Gaussian elimination.
+Thus eq.
+(15) and (15a) become a formulation of a linear problem with T unknown vectors, which can be solved using LU (lower and upper) decomposition or Gaussian elimination (Martin et al., 2007).
 Xia et al (2012, see Eq.
-4) and Kwon and Primeau (2006) also had linear equations for a steady state, but only for annually averaged mean value.
-Going for annual average form reduces the size of problem, but prevents Xia et al (2012) from obtaining exact solution of the system (see their Eq.
-3, 3a), because introducing cyclic boundary conditions in their Eq.
-(3a) was missing in their methods.
+4) and Kwon and Primeau (2006) also had linear equations for a steady state, but conduct the model simulation at annual time step.
+Going for annual average form reduces the size of the problem, and prevents Xia et al (2012) from obtaining the exact solution of the problem including seasonal cycle (see their Eq.
+15, 15a).
+While our new approach runs the model at monthly time step with the cyclic boundary conitions for state variables x, it still targets a steady state for the ecosystem at annual time step instead of monthly time step.

-Numerical Implementation
+Numerical implementation

-Equation (15a) is explicitly expressed as:
+Eq.
+(15a) is explicitly expressed as:

 ……………….(16)